Tyeb Mehta

 Tyeb Mehta Biography

 It was in 1965 that Tyeb Mehta painted the first of his ‘Falling Figures’ series.
-The work won him a Gold medal in India's first Triennale following which he was awarded the Rockefeller Foundation grant in 1968 to work and study in the United States for a year.
+This painting was exhibited at Lalit Kala Akademi’s inaugural Triennale in 1968 and won a gold medal.
+That same year, Mehta was awarded the Rockefeller Foundation grant to work and study in the United States for a year.

-Following his visit to New York his canvases undergo a reorganization both in terms of composition and application of color.
-Large flat planes of color dominate his works, accompanied by figures executed with a sparseness of line that became a hallmark of his later works; ‘A recurring motif in his work has been the falling figure, which seems to be hurtling downwards and yet is suspended, limbs spreading like a projectile and an expression of frozen horror on the face.
-The figure etched with minimal lines, manifests an intense pain.'
+Following his visit to New York, Mehta’s canvases underwent a reorganization both in terms of composition and application of color.
+Large flat planes of color began to dominate his works, accompanied by figures executed with a sparseness of line that became a hallmark of his later paintings; “A recurring motif in his work has been the falling figure, which seems to be hurtling downwards and yet is suspended, limbs spreading like a projectile and an expression of frozen horror on the face.
+The figure etched with minimal lines, manifests an intense pain.”
 (Yashodhara Dalmia, The Making of Modern Indian Art: The Progressives, New Delhi, 2001, p.
 218).
-Mehta returned to his Falling Figure series in the late 1980s upon his return from Santiniketan where he was an artist-in-residence.

 Read Less